dwightmartin/Ratasordas-Incident-Response-NIST/Ratasordas-Incident-Report-NIST.md

 ### **Lessons Learned**

-* **Business Impact:** The three-day recovery time was unacceptable and had a significant impact on the business.
-It rendered the core product unusable, likely leading to a loss of user trust and potential revenue.
+* **Strategic Governance Failure:** The incident highlighted a critical failure in governance.
+We learned that we cannot rely on a third-party vendor to determine the criticality of an asset.
+The wordless nature of our app makes graphics a high-priority asset, and as such, we must be proactive in setting and enforcing security expectations for all vendors.
-* **Root Cause of Delay:** The delay was not a technical failure but a process failure caused by the lack of a standardized naming convention for the graphics.
-This meant the graphics team had to manually match and re-upload each file one by one.
+* **Operational Process Failure:** The three-day recovery time was not due to a technical failure but a process failure.
+The lack of a standardized naming convention for graphics meant the team had to manually match and re-upload each file, which was a time-consuming and inefficient process.
-* **Continuous Improvement:** A new policy has since been implemented to use a standardized naming nomenclature for all graphics.
-This change allows for **near-immediate recovery** in the future, dramatically reducing the potential for business disruption.
+* **Business Impact and Remediation:** This delay was unacceptable from a business perspective, as it rendered our core product unusable and likely led to a loss of user trust and potential revenue.
+A new policy has since been implemented to use a standardized naming nomenclature for all graphics.
+This change allows for a near-immediate recovery in the future, dramatically reducing the potential for business disruption.

 ### **Skills Demonstrated**